Getting Stuff Done By Not Being Mean to YourselfAugust 20, 2010 | 31 Comments

 Yesterday, I finally realized that this method would never, ever work.
 I was shocked.
 But it never, ever has.
 I’ve been after myself on this score for, what, like ten years?
 Had it ever worked once in that time, I asked myself.
 No!
 I said immediately.

 I knew I had to give up trying to be disciplined in any conventional sense.
-It doesn’t work.
 And since the definition of suffering is trying the same thing over and over expecting a different result, I had to put myself out of my misery.

-Right away, fear swept through me.
+Right away, interestingly, fear swept through me.
 If I’m not vigilant about making myself do stuff, I won’t do anything.
 And my commitment to meditate is critical on every level.
-Every writing book on earth says you must work at the same time every day, or words will never come.
+I mean, I’m a meditation teacher who writes books about Buddhism.
+Shame if I turned out to be a phoney.
+And every writing book on earth says you must work at the same time every day, or words will never come.
 “Inspiration is for amateurs,” says painter Chuck Close.
 “The rest of us just show up and get to work…” I want to be like Chuck!
 There has to be another path to spiritual and creative discipline…what could it be?

 So, yes, discipline is critical, just like all the teachers say.
 And there is definitely stuff that needs doing that is just never going to be fun like paying bills and cleaning the cat box.
 But I suggest that instead of being disciplined about hating on yourself to get things done, try being disciplined about remaining close to what brings you joy.
 It takes a lot of courage, actually.
 See what happens.
 Let me know.